 - Complete all necessary associate's degree requirements.
 Potential applicants must complete one of two associate degree routes before being considered for enrollment:

-- Route 1: Associate's Degree Not Completed: Applicants not possessing an associate's degree or higher may complete the eight core college courses through Ivy Tech Community College at the Madison, Indiana, campus or one of its associated regional campuses (see the "Articulation Agreement with Ivy Tech Community College" section on pages 4 and 5 of the program description), or may transfer credits for the core courses into Ivy Tech (with the knowledge that 15 credit hours must be completed through Ivy Tech) and may then apply to the KDH School of Radiologic Technology.
-Upon successful completion of the KDH School of Radiologic Technology certificate-based program and with successful completion of the courses required through Ivy Tech (which includes successfully passing the HESI exit exam toward the end of the student's 2nd year within the program), the graduating student will receive an associate of applied science degree in imaging science from Ivy Tech, in addition to the certificate from KDH.
-All required college courses must be completed or enrolled in by the April 1, 2019 application deadline.
-Official completed course transcripts must be turned in by the April 1, 2019, application deadline.
-If the applicant is enrolled in the required courses at the time of the April 1, 2019, deadline, official transcripts proving enrollment must be turned in with the application.
-If the applicant is selected for admission, a final official transcript must be turned in by June 1, 2019, or the student will forfeit his or her seat.
+- Route 1: Associate Degree Not Completed: Applicants not possessing an associate degree or higher may complete the eight core college courses through Ivy Tech Community College at the Madison, Indiana, campus or one of its associated regional campuses (see the "Articulation Agreement with Ivy Tech Community College" section on pages 4 and 5 of the program description), or may transfer credits for the core courses into Ivy Tech (with the knowledge that 15 credit hours must be completed through Ivy Tech) and may then apply to the KDH School of Radiologic Technology.
+Upon successful completion of the KDH School of Radiologic Technology certificate-based program and with successful completion of the courses required through Ivy Tech (which includes successfully passing the HESI exit exam toward the end of the student's 2nd year within the program), the graduating student will receive an Associate of Applied Science degree in Imaging Science from Ivy Tech, in addition to the certificate from KDH.
+All required college courses must be completed or enrolled in by the April 1, 2020 application deadline.
+Official completed course transcripts must be turned in by the April 1, 2020, application deadline.
+If the applicant is enrolled in the required courses at the time of the April 1, 2020, deadline, official transcripts proving enrollment must be turned in with the application.
+If the applicant is selected for admission, a final official transcript must be turned in by June 1, 2020, or the student will forfeit his or her seat.
 Note: All required college courses that are not part of the KDH School of Radiologic Technology curriculum (all excluding Anatomy and Physiology and Medical Terminology) must be completed with a grade of "C" or better.